 Keiken, Honey, I'm Data!, IMPAKT Festival 2018, photograph credit: Pieter Kers

-This panel discussion sets out to investigate the evolving role of moving image in contemporary art.
+This panel discussion sets out to investigate the evolving role of the moving image in contemporary art.
 Theorist Ina Blom, multi-disciplinary collective Keiken, and artist Lawrence Lek will explore technology’s influence on contemporary moving image production and audience reception to these new forms of work.
 As the production, screening, circulation and storage of moving image becomes increasingly feasible and financially viable, our panellists will consider these changes and ask: What can we expect of new practices and developments in the future?

 Ina Blom is Professor in the Department of Philosophy, Classics, History of Art and Ideas at the University of Oslo and Wigeland Visiting Professor at the Dept. of Art History, University of Chicago.
 Her fields of research are modernism/avant-garde studies and contemporary art with a particular focus on media aesthetics and the relationship between art, technology, media and politics.
 Blom’s The Autobiography of Video: The Life and Times of a Memory Technology was published by Sternberg Press in 2016.